 Price: All of our program fees (no matter which ILP program you go on) includes housing, food, airfare, visa, language and culture classes.
 Because of the nature of the service and the economic conditions of the people being served by our Humanitarian program, the schools/orphanages can't subsidize the cost of the program.

-The cost in Romania is $5,470.
+The cost in Uganda and Romania is $5,470.
 We recommend that around $3,000 of that program fee comes from the volunteer's fundraising.

 Cost in the Dominican Republic, Haiti, Costa Rica and Nicaragua is $3,720.
 We recommend that around $1,000 comes from fundraising.